turingschool/backend-curriculum-site/module2/lessons/intro_to_sass.md

 Lets also create a `custom.scss` file to write our new code in.

-But where in our app is are the stylesheets even linked?!?
+But where in our app are the stylesheets even linked?!?

 Check out the file `app/views/application.html.erb` to see where we are linking the stylesheets and how (hint: it's a rails helper!)